-The DIVERSEcity Youth Point Course is designed for youth between the ages of 13-18.
+The DIVERSEcity Youth Integration Program is designed for youth between the ages of 13-18.
 The course provides training in essential development areas such as cross-cultural communication, resume building and interview skills, volunteer experience and leadership workshops, as well as recreational activities and field trips.
 Guest speakers and staff deliver interactive workshops geared towards the settlement needs of youth.
-Participants develop essential skills, gain knowledge of life in Canada, practice official languages skills, make friends, and gain knowledge of local resources for youth.

 Surrey has a high population of youth.
 In fact, according to the SurreyCares Youth Vital Signs Report (2015), 22% of youth in Metro Vancouver live in Surrey, and more children and youth aged 10-24 live in Surrey than any city other than Vancouver.
 A young city brings many opportunities and challenges, and the Teen Philosophers’ Café’s are a safe space for youth to discuss these challenges and opportunities with other youth and adult allies.
 We hope to see you there!

 The Teen Cafes are hosted during the Youth Leadership Development Program with the YMCA.
 For details on upcoming cafes, please CLICK HERE.